martintrojer/frins/README.md

 * [Video of a Frinj talk](http://skillsmatter.com/podcast/home/frinj-having-fun-with-units-3861) (Frinj is Frins' sibling project)

-Also, check the Frinj [wiki](https://github.com/martintrojer/frinj/wiki) for related information.
+Also, check the [wiki](https://github.com/martintrojer/frins/wiki) for related information.

 ## License